alaaNfissi/SigWavNet-Learning-Multiresolution-Signal-Wavelet-Network-for-Speech-Emotion-Recognition/README.md

 ```sh
     conda create --name ser-env
 ```
-Activate the environment, this will enable the it for your current terminal session.
+Activate the environment, this will enable it for your current terminal session.
 Any subsequent commands will use software that is installed in the environment:
 ```sh
     conda activate ser-env
  ```